watem-sedem/watem-sedem/_sources/tutorial.rst.txt

 See :ref:`the installation page <install>` for more information.

-All example model runs described below make use of the test dataset which is available in the repository under `testfiles/molenbeek/modelinput <https://github.com/cn-ws/cn-ws/tree/master/testfiles/molenbeek>`_.
+All example model runs described below make use of the test dataset which is available in the repository under `testfiles/molenbeek/modelinput <https://github.com/watem-sedem/watem-sedem/tree/master/testfiles/molenbeek>`_.

 .. _tutsection1:

 1. A basic model run with WaTEM/SEDEM
 *************************************

-As a first exercise in the tutorial we will make a basic model run with the WaTEM/SEDEM module of CN-WS.
+As a first exercise in the tutorial we will make a basic model run with WaTEM/SEDEM.
 The basic model run includes only mandatory input files.
-This run does not use advanced :ref:`model options <usage>`.
+This run does not use advanced :ref:`model extensions <usage>`.
 All keywords used in an ini-file are explained in the :ref:`reference <usage>`.

 .. literalinclude:: tutorials/tutorial_1.ini